OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/total_derivs/setup_linear_solvers.rst

 .. note::

-    There is a relationship between linear and non-linear solvers.
+    There is a relationship between linear and nonlinear solvers.
-    Any coupling in your model will affect both the linear and non-linear solves, and thus impact which type of linear and non-linear solvers you use.
+    Any coupling in your model will affect both the linear and nonlinear solves, and thus impact which type of linear and nonlinear solvers you use.

     In the most basic case, an uncoupled model will use the default :ref:`NonLinearRunOnce <nlrunonce>` and the :ref:`LinearRunOnce<lnrunonce>` solvers.
     These *RunOnce* solvers are a special degenerate class of Solver, which can't handle any kind of coupling or implicitness in a model.